1989 National League Championship Series: Aftermath

 Giants pitcher Dave Dravecky, who would ultimately have his pitching arm amputated due to cancer, broke his arm during the Giants' on-field celebration following Game 5.

 The Giants were swept by the Athletics in the 1989 World Series.
 The 1989 World Series was most known for the Loma Prieta earthquake, which hit minutes before Game 3 causing significant damage to both Oakland and San Francisco.
 The game was postponed out of concerns for the safety of everyone in the ballpark as well as the loss of power, with commissioner Fay Vincent later saying that he did not know when play would resume.
 The series resumed ten days later on October 27 and finished the next day.
 Until that point, it was the latest a World Series had ever been played.

 Mark Grace (waving cap) and Matt Williams (farthest right in the red jersey), among others, during the Diamondbacks alumni game in 2018.

-Longtime Giants catcher Bob Brenly would later serve as a color analyst for televised Chicago Cubs games from 2005-2012.
+Longtime Giants catcher Bob Brenly would later serve as a color analyst for televised Chicago Cubs games from 2005–2012.
 In between the end of his playing career and his announcing career, Brenly won a World Series managing the 2001 Arizona Diamondbacks.
-On that 2001 Diamondbacks team were a 35-year old Matt Williams and a 37-year old Mark Grace, who also both played in the 1989 NLCS for Giants and Cubs, respectively.
-Williams and Grace would also serve as coaches for the Diamondbacks under manager Chip Hale from 2014-2015.
+On that 2001 Diamondbacks team were a 35-year old Matt Williams and a 37-year old Mark Grace, who both played in the 1989 NLCS for Giants and Cubs, respectively.
+Williams and Grace would also serve as coaches for the Diamondbacks under manager Chip Hale from 2014–2015.

-Known for their title droughts — the Giants had never won a World Series in San Francisco, while the Cubs had not won in 81 years at the time of this series in 1989 — both teams would have to wait until the 2010s to win a World Series.
+Known for their title droughts—the Giants had never won a World Series in San Francisco, while the Cubs had not won in 81 years at the time of this series in 1989—both teams would have to wait until the 2010s to win a World Series.
 In 2010, the Giants defeated the Texas Rangers in five games to win the World Series for the first time since moving to San Francisco in 1958, thus ending the 52-year "Curse of Coogan's Bluff".
 The Cubs beat the Cleveland Indians in the 2016 World Series in seven games after trailing in the series 3 games to 1.
 They won Game 7 by a score of 8–7 in 10 innings at Cleveland's Progressive Field, ending their 108-year drought and the Curse of the Billy Goat.

 The Cubs and Giants met in a Wild Card tiebreaker in 1998 where the Cubs advanced, beating the Giants 5–3.
 On their way to the 2016 World Series, the Cubs also beat the Giants in the 2016 NLDS, 3 games to 1.
 The Cubs series clinching win in Game 4 was their first postseason win in a game played on the West coast.
 They had previously lost their first 10 games as the visiting team on the West Coast in the postseason, which included three losses in San Francisco in the 1989 NLCS.